-The Creative Outlier Gold have big shoes to fill, and these sub-$100 true wireless earbuds are a great deal for anyone who wants to comfortably enjoy their music for long stretches at a time.
+The Creative Outlier Gold earbuds are a fine deal for anyone who wants to comfortably enjoy their music for long stretches at a time.
 Both the case and earbuds are the same as the older Outlier Air but with a shiny gold exterior.
 Unlike their cheaper counterpart, the Outlier Gold feature Super X-Fi integration which makes your audio sound more realistic than before.
 These are a great pair of earbuds, and we’re going to find out if they outperform the more affordable Outlier Air.

-Editor’s note: this Creative Outlier Gold review was updated on June 22, 2020, to include an updated frequency response chart and amend scoring.
+Editor’s note: this Creative Outlier Gold review was updated on February 6, 2021, to include information about the Creative Outlier Air V2 and update the alternatives section.

 Who is the Creative Outlier Gold for?